huntertw/gacd/README.md

 - tBodyGyroMean
 - tBodyGyroJerkMean

 Included in the tidy data set were only those variables that included mean or std as part of the name.
-Specifically, that included the following variables:
+The variables below are the full names, but in the tidy data set, all "-", "(", and ")" characters were replaced with "." to conform to R standards.
+In any case, the included variables are the following:

 - 1 tBodyAcc-mean()-X
 - 2 tBodyAcc-mean()-Y